Biography of Phil Heath: how the great bodybuilder changed and how he became one. Phil Heath: arm workout Phil Heath bench press maximum weight

 Biography of the brilliant Phil Heath

 The history of bodybuilding remembers many iconic names: Arnold Schwarzenegger, Ronnie Coleman, and others.
-Each of these names has its own history of ups and downs.
+Each of these names has its own story of ups and downs.
 The life path of the muscular, huge Phil Heath was not easy.
-The fact that the athlete won the honorary title "Mr. Olympia" 6 times proves his determination.
+The fact that the athlete won the honorary title “Mr. Olympia” 6 times proves his determination.

 Major achievements in life